pablosalme/pablosalme/README.md

 </p>

 ### 👨‍💻 About Me
 I'm **Pablo Salmerón**, an aspiring **Data Scientist** with a strong background in data engineering, automation and cloud computing.
-My journey combina análisis de datos con Python, visualización avanzada en Power BI y despliegue en AWS.
+My journey combines data analysis with Python, advanced visualization in Power BI, and deployment on AWS.
 Currently focused on mastering **machine learning**, **deep learning** and **AI applications**.

 ---